-Another limitation for taxpayers subject to the income-based limit is that the QBI deduction generally isn't available for income from specified service businesses.
+Another limitation for taxpayers subject to the income-based limit is that the 199A deduction generally isn't available for income from "specified service businesses."
 Examples include businesses that involve investment-type services and most professional practices (other than engineering and architecture).

-The W-2 wage limitation and the service business limitation don't apply if your taxable income is under the applicable threshold.
+The W-2 wage and property limitations and the service business limitation don't apply if your taxable income is under the applicable threshold.
 In that case, you should qualify for the full 20% QBI deduction.